This blog post is the third in the “What is Supported Housing?” Series. To summarise so far I have suggested that supported housing:

 - wider community benefit.

-They will have to comply with regulatory standards (see my next blog post).
+They will have to comply with regulatory and oversight standards (see my next blog post).
 We really should dispense with the absurd and discriminatory notion that peoples’ entitlements to enhanced revenue (in this case Supported Housing Rent) as a consequence of their additional needs should be dependent on the legal identity of their landlord, which is the case now.

 The capital funding of supported housing is a blog post in its own right.
 However, having given a view on supported housing revenue it seems sensible to make some summary comments on the capital position.